Monster Hunter Stories 1: How to Farm EXP Fast at High Rank

 Affiliate links · As an Amazon Associate, FinalBoss earns from qualifying purchases.

-The rule for these boss farms is easy to remember: if you can kill the target fast enough, boss quests become incredible; if the fight turns into a long war of attrition, they immediately stop being efficient.
-That is why tower farming remains the more universal post-game recommendation, while White Monoblos and similar burst-clear setups are better seen as advanced optimization.
+The rule for boss farms is simple: if you kill the target fast, they are incredible; if the fight turns into a war of attrition, they stop being efficient.
+That is why the Tower stays the more universal recommendation while White Monoblos is advanced optimization.

 🎮